bernard357/no-picture-camera/docs/setup.standalone.md

 ![config.py](media/config.py.png)

-To save changes hit `Ctl-O` then `Ctl-X`.
+Save changes with `Ctl-O` and exit with `Ctl-X`.

 ## Install the updater service

 The updater service handles measurements coming from the camera.
-Multiple options can be considered, for example: save data in a text file, send data to a sql database, or to an influx database.
+Multiple options can be considered, for example: save data in a text file, send data to a sql database, or to an InfluxDB database.

 Install the updater service with following commands: